The Rule of Four: Plot summary

 The title refers to a cipher that the characters find was used to encode a hidden message in the Hypnerotomachia, which leads to a secret vault in Rome, Italy of books and art that the author, Francesco Colonna, hid to protect them from Girolamo Savonarola's bonfire of the vanities.
 It also turns out that Paul's friend Bill Stein and his thesis advisor Vincent Taft were conspiring together to steal Paul's thesis and claim credit for it, and the sealed vault of treasures.
 They were murdered by Paul's wealthy but unstable benefactor Richard Curry to prevent this from happening.
 In a struggle with Curry that leads to a fire breaking out at Ivy Club, a Princeton eating club of which Gil is the president, Tom escapes but Paul and Curry are assumed to perish.
 The remains of a fragment of jawbone, found a few days after the tragic fire, ultimately match Curry's dental records, thus concluding that Curry perished when a gas main exploded due to the fire.
 Although no remains were ever found that would link to Paul's demise, he was assumed dead when he remained missing after some time.
 Five years later, Tom, who is still traumatized and has had a failed engagement with another woman, receives an authentic ancient (and unknown) Botticelli canvas in the mail with a mysterious return address neatly printed on the mailing tube.
 A bit of quick research by Tom revealed that the painting was mailed from Florence, Italy.
 Another mysterious inscription on the tube, GEN4519, catches Tom's attention at once.
 After puzzling over its meaning, he finally makes the connection.
 Genesis Ch 45 Verse 19 in the Holy Bible.
 It says, "...get your father and come," followed by 45:20 "Never mind about your belongings, because the best of all Egypt will be yours."
 The painting was sent by Paul.
-The book ends with Tom preparing to pack for a flight to Florence, Italy, to reunite with Paul.
+The book ends with Tom preparing to pack for a flight to Florence to reunite with Paul.